Constraints on the Physical Properties of GW190814 through Simulations based on DECam Follow-up Observations by the Dark Energy Survey: Discussion

 The characteristic distinguishing the work presented here from the analyses of all other groups is the extent of the sensitivity analysis used to understand KN detection efficiencies in the observations.
-G20, V20, and E20 choose a handful of representative fixed distances for the KN and assess whether the the apparent magnitude of a particular model would be brighter than the $5\sigma$ magnitude limit in the band of the observations.
+G20 and V20 choose a handful of representative fixed distances for the KN and assess whether the the apparent magnitude of a particular model would be brighter than the $5\sigma$ magnitude limit in the band of the observations.
 This approach does not consider the effect of the selection criteria applied to the candidates to rule out all objects on the KN model efficiencies, nor does it accurately marginalize over the LVC distance posterior for the merger.
 The simulations developed for our work fully incorporate the effects of our real-time selection criteria, the full posterior of luminosity distances, and enable us to place meaningful constraints without fixing any KN parameters.
 Understanding the effects of the selection criteria placed during a real-time search on the set of detectable counterpart configurations is essential for accurately constraining the physical properties of the potential optical counterpart.
+The approach demonstrated in this work has been utilized in \citet{Doctor_2017}, \citet{me:)}, \citet{de2020zwicky}, \citet{kasliwal2020kilonova}, and \citet{collaboration2020desgw}, and has been facilitated by the development of code bases such as \texttt{simsurvey} \citep[]{simsurvey}.
+We advise that future analyses employ this approach in GW counterpart searches and population studies.